 As we age, our bodies lose muscle mass and often replace it with fat.
 This loss of muscle correlates with excess excretion of nitrogen in urine and increased dietary protein needs in elderly people.
-Research has shown collagen protein supplementation is effective in helping aging individuals maintain lean body mass and preserve nitrogen balance.
+Research has shown collagen protein supplementation can be effective in helping aging individuals maintain lean body mass and preserve nitrogen balance.
 In a study among 71 year-old women, patients who supplemented with collagen peptides demonstrated better preservation of lean body mass and nitrogen balance than patients who were given whey supplements4.
-Higher muscless mass helps with weight loss because the body burns calories faster.
+Higher muscle mass helps with weight loss because the body burns calories faster.

-Collagen Protein Positively Impacts Weight Loss in Scientific Studies
+Collagen Protein Can Positively Impacts Weight Loss

-Collagen Smooths Cellulite Appearance
+Collagen Helps In Smoothing Cellulite Appearance

 By strengthening the dermis layer of our skin, collagen also plays an important role in hiding cellulite.
 Cellulite becomes more visible as our skin stretches, thins, and sags.
-Collagen supplementation has been clinically proven to increase skin-collagen expression and improve elasticity and thickness, which is important for hiding fat cells that lie underneath the skin5.
+Collagen supplementation has been clinically proven to increase skin-collagen expression and improve elasticity and thickness, which is important for hiding fat cells that lie underneath the skin5, 6.